 Brunch is no longer an occasional Sunday morning activity.
 The brunch revolution has arrived and is here to stay, seven days a week, in all neighbourhoods of the city.
-From full vegan breakfasts to seriously spicy Bloody Marys to hot cakes served up with panna cotta and fruity sides - Glasgow's got it covered.
-So how do you like your eggs (or avacados!) in the morning?
+From full vegan breakfasts to seriously spicy bloody Marys to hot cakes served up with panna cotta and fruity sides - Glasgow's got it covered.
+So how do you like your eggs (or avocados!) in the morning?
 Check out our guide to just some of the top brunch-ing spots in each of Glasgow's neighbourhoods.

 Wilson Street Pantry

 Breakfast and brunch is served all day in this stylish little cafe that looks out on to the cobbled streets of the Merchant City.
 Wilson Street Pantry offers a range of staples from the Scottish larder including Stornoway Black Pudding and free range eggs from Corrie Mains Farm, and coffee from their friends at Papercup.

 Singl-end have baked up such a buzz around town that they have opened not one, but two, bakehouse cafes.
 Both locations, Garnethill and Merchant City, serve up everything from fruits & grains to full hearty Scottish dishes to eggs many ways, as well as a selection of cakes, pastries and breads galore from their bakehouse.

 Head to Hutchesons City Grill, set in the stunning A-listed Hutchesons' Hall, for one of the most stylish brunch locations in town.
 Enjoy brunch in grand surrounds from the main menu or go for the brunch and bubbles option for two and enjoy a bottle of Prosecco and high-end brunch spread that includes freshly made croissants and classic hot dishes.
 Feeling flush?
 Then upgrade from Prosecco to Champagne.

 The Glad Cafe